caldofran/caldofran.github.io/README.md

 _**December 2015 - Present**_

 My main goal at [Jobandtalent](https://jobandtalent.com/) is to maintain and add new features to the mobile applications.
-I spend most of my time working on the iOS application but I also contribute to the Android app when needed.
+I spend most of my time working on the iOS application but also contributing to the Android app when needed.

-I am very focused on the product side but I also help the iOS Core team to improve the platform infrastructure and tooling.
+Although I am very focused on the product side, I also help the iOS Core team to improve the platform infrastructure and tooling.

-My tasks are not only mobile-centered, besides that, I develop new features on the backend side.
+My tasks are not only mobile-centered but I also develop new features on the backend side.

 ## Independent contractor

 _**February 2015 - December 2015**_

-For some time I was working independently as an iOS developer for different clients.
+For some time, I was working independently as an iOS developer for different clients.

 Concretely, I help to the [Agile Monkeys](https://www.theagilemonkeys.com/) to build a clothing shopping app for the [Dolls Kill brand](https://www.dollskill.com/)

-In addition, I developed an enterprise app for Visa, Inc. called Visa Card Lab which main challenge was to fulfill Visa security requirements.
+Besides, I developed an enterprise app for Visa, Inc. called Visa Card Lab.
+The main challenge was to fulfill Visa security requirements.

 ## Critizen